+Has one of your loved ones been killed in a fatal car accident or killed by another’s negligence?
 A wrongful death occurs anytime a person is killed due to the negligence of another person or corporation.
-If your spouse, parent or child has been killed and you suspect their death was the unnecessary consequence of someone else’s negligence, you should always consult a wrongful death attorney to assist you with the case.
+If your spouse, parent, or child has been killed and you suspect their death was the unnecessary consequence of someone else’s negligence, you should always consult our Atlanta wrongful death attorneys to assist you with the case.
 If your loved one has been killed due to the negligence of another, please phone us at 1-800-738-WE-WIN.
-We have offices located across Georgia and Florida.
+We have offices located across Georgia in Atlanta, Savannah, and Statesboro.

 We wholeheartedly understand that your life has changed forever by the actions of a careless individual or company that placed your loved one in harm’s way.
 We understand that it takes time to grieve.
 However, you need to be aware that the sooner you give our Atlanta wrongful death attorneys the opportunity to start investigating why your loved one was killed and the underlying facts and circumstances, the better.
 Sometimes memory fades and evidence is destroyed.

 At the Merritt & Merritt Law Firm, we understand no amount of money can bring your loved one back.
 We have helped many families with wrongful death cases uncover the truth about the death and we have helped obtain monetary recoveries to offset medical and funeral costs as well as income loss associated with their death.